Quenched complexity of equilibria for asymmetric Generalized Lotka-Volterra equations

-In the language of standard thermodynamic replica calculations, the approximation \eref{eq:RSa} to the Kac-Rice saddle point is equivalent to a 1-step breaking of symmetry in the thermodynamic calculation.
+In the language of standard equilibrium calculations for conservative systems, the approximation \eref{eq:RSa} to the Kac-Rice saddle point is equivalent to a 1-step breaking of symmetry in the thermodynamic calculation \footnote{The calculation of the system's partition function at inverse temperature $\beta$ within a 1-step replica symmetry breaking scheme involves the introduction of three different overlap parameters: a self-overlap $q_d(\beta)$ measuring the typical overlap of a configuration with itself, and two additional overlaps, $q_1(\beta)$ and $q_0(\beta)$, measuring the typical similarity between replicas belonging to the same or to different \emph{states}, respectively.
+In the limit of zero temperature ($\beta \to \infty$) the equilibrium calculation captures the properties of the deepest minima of the energy functional associated to the system; in this limit, states collapse into isolated minima and one finds $q_d \to q_1$.
+The saddle point values of $q_1(\infty)$ and $q_0(\infty)$ are also solutions of the Kac-Rice saddle point equations obtained within the RS scheme, when conditioning the counting of the equilibria (stationary points of the energy) to the deepest minima of the energy landscape.
+For an explicit check of this correspondence in a conservative model, see Ref.~\cite{MioSegnale}.}.
 This is expected to provide a rather good approximation even in the symmetric case \cite{LVMarginality}: for instance, it identifies with good accuracy the diversity of the equilibria dominating the thermodynamics at zero temperature, see Sec.~\ref{sec:ComparisonReplicas}.
-In the asymmetric case, no thermodynamic calculation is available to compare with, and \eref{eq:RSa} are assumptions the exactness of which has to be confirmed via a stability analysis of the variational manifold in which the saddle point is taken.
+In the asymmetric case, no equilibrium calculation is available to compare with, and \eref{eq:RSa} are assumptions the exactness of which has to be confirmed via a stability analysis of the variational manifold in which the saddle point is taken.
 We leave this analysis to future work, and work within the RS formalism in the rest of this work. \\